 A number of mineral occurrences are known on properties located within a few kilometres of Snoball.
 They encompass several styles of mineralization, but are typically comprised of veins or replacement sulphide pods in sedimentary or volcanic rocks, associated with intrusive plugs or dikes and often accompanied by strong alteration haloes.
-The occurrences are recorded and summarized in the British Columbia Government's "Minfile" database, from which their locations are plotted on Figure 15.1, and several of the more pertinent descriptions are summarized below.
+The occurrences are recorded and summarized in the British Columbia Government's "Minfile" database, to which readers are referred, and from which their locations are plotted on Figure 15.1.